ejaz4/cc-backend/README.md

 ## 🆘 Support

 For support and questions:
-- Create an issue on GitHub
+- Create an issue in the repository
 - Check the documentation
 - Review the API examples

 ## 🔮 Future Enhancements

-- Real-time chat processing
+- **Real-time Processing**: WebSocket support for live conversations
-- Voice cloning for users
+- **Advanced Analytics**: Deep learning for better personality analysis
-- Advanced calendar features
+- **Voice Cloning**: Custom voice creation from user audio samples
-- Multi-language support
+- **Multi-language Support**: Internationalization and translation
-- Mobile app integration
+- **Advanced Calendar**: Meeting scheduling and conflict resolution
-- Analytics dashboard
+- **Social Insights**: Relationship strength and network analysis